phuocvu911/initerary-pretifier/README.md

 The lookup CSV may contain more columns than the six required ones.
 Blank cells in those extra columns are silently ignored — only the required columns (`name`, `iso_country`, `municipality`, `icao_code`, `iata_code`, `coordinates`) are checked for blank values.
 This means real-world CSV exports with additional fields like `type`, `elevation_ft`, etc. work out of the box, even if some of those extra fields are empty (does not applicable if extra column fall in between required columns).

+## Extra tool to shuffle columns
+Based on provided lookup CSV, the tool locating in ./tool can be used and configured to generate dynamic column order or add extra columns to mimic the real world data.

 ## Examples

 **Input:**